Crypthonia

 Crypthonia is a genus of lichen-forming fungi in the family Arthoniaceae.
 It has 16 species.
 The genus was circumscribed in 2010 by Andreas Frisch and Göran Thor, with Crypthonia polillensis assigned as the type species.

 Species

+As of July 2024, Species Fungorum (in the Catalogue of Life) accepts 16 species of Crypthonia, but this does not yet account for three new species described from Brazil in 2024.